This post may contain affiliate links. Please read our disclosure policy.

 ingredients needed to make mustard chicken on a wooden cutting board.

-• Salted Butter: In this recipe, salted butter is used for its rich, creamy texture and added flavor.
-It enhances the overall taste of the dish.
+• Salted Butter: Adds a rich, creamy texture and enhances the overall flavor of the dish.

-• Chicken: Choose a 6-ounce boneless, skinless chicken breast or thigh.
-This portion size is ideal for a single serving, ensuring a tender and juicy component to your meal.
-If you’ve got extra chicken, consider using them in Chicken Tetrazzini, Chicken Tortellini Soup, or Coq au Vin.
+• Chicken: Use a 6-ounce boneless, skinless chicken breast or thigh.
+Leftover chicken?
+Try it in Chicken Tetrazzini, Chicken Tortellini Soup, or Coq au Vin.

-• Salt and Pepper: Essential for seasoning, salt and pepper elevate the natural flavors of the chicken and the sauce, bringing balance to the dish.
+• Salt and Pepper: These simple seasonings enhance the flavors of the chicken and sauce.

-• Heavy Cream: A crucial element in the sauce, heavy cream contributes to its richness and creaminess.
-It also acts as an effective thickener.
-Substitute it with heavy whipping cream if desired.
-Avoid using milk or half-and-half, as they won’t provide the same thickness or richness.
-We use heavy cream in many of our recipes.
-If you have some leftover, consider using it in Chicken Alfredo, Broccoli Cheddar Soup, or in desserts like Vanilla Pudding and Boston Cream Pie.
+• Heavy Cream: Key to the rich and creamy sauce.
+Heavy cream or heavy whipping cream work best—avoid milk or half-and-half, as they won’t provide the same consistency.
+Use any leftovers in Chicken Alfredo, Broccoli Cheddar Soup, or in desserts like Vanilla Pudding and Boston Cream Pie.

-• Mustard: Dijon mustard is the preferred choice for its sharp and tangy flavor, although stone-ground mustard is a suitable alternative.
-Avoid using All-American yellow mustard, as it won’t offer the same depth of flavor.
-Any extra mustard can be used in Crab Cakes and Potato Salad.
+• Mustard: Dijon mustard offers a sharp, tangy flavor, while stone-ground mustard is a good alternative.
+Avoid yellow mustard, which lacks depth.
+Leftover mustard is great for Crab Cakes and Potato Salad.

 Recipe Variations

-• Spicy Kick: Add a pinch of cayenne pepper to the sauce for a bit of heat.
+• Spicy Version: Add a pinch of cayenne pepper or red pepper flakes.

 How To Make Mustard Chicken

-These step-by-step photos and instructions help you visualize how to make Mustard Chicken For One.
+These photos and instructions help you visualize how to make chicken with mustard sauce.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Start by heating a 10-inch skillet over medium heat and melt the butter in it.
+1. Heat a 10-inch skillet over medium heat and melt the butter.

-2. While the butter is melting, season your chicken pieces evenly with salt and pepper.
+2. Season the chicken evenly with salt and pepper.

 cubes of chicken topped with salt and pepper on a cutting board.

-1. Place the chicken in the skillet and let it cook for 6 minutes, turning it occasionally to ensure even browning on all sides.
+1. Add the chicken to the skillet and cook for about 6 minutes, turning occasionally to brown all sides evenly.

 chicken cooking in a black skillet.

-1. Once the chicken is browned, remove it from the skillet and set it aside on a plate, covering it to retain warmth.
-Then, lower the heat to medium-low.
+1. Remove the chicken from the skillet and place it on a plate.
+Cover to keep warm, then reduce the heat to medium-low.

-2. Next, pour the heavy cream into the skillet.
-Use a spatula to gently scrape up the flavorful browned bits from the bottom of the pan.
+2. Pour the heavy cream into the skillet, using a spatula to scrape up any browned bits from the bottom of the pan.

-3. Mix in the mustard and dried tarragon into the cream.
-Continue cooking over medium-low heat, stirring frequently, until the sauce begins to thicken, about 5 minutes.
+3. Stir in the mustard and dried tarragon.
+Cook the sauce over medium-low heat, stirring frequently, until it thickens slightly, about 5 minutes.

 mustard tarragon sauce simmering in a saucepan.

-1. Return the chicken to the skillet, stirring to coat each piece thoroughly with the creamy sauce.
+1. Return the chicken to the skillet, ensuring each piece is well-coated in the creamy sauce.

 chicken with mustard tarragon sauce simmering in a saucepan.

-1. Serve the chicken as-is or enjoy it over cooked rice or buttered noodles for a more filling meal.
+1. Serve the chicken as-is or over rice or buttered noodles for a heartier meal.

 mustard chicken in a blue bowl on a silver tray.